Official-MoonDao/documentation/MoonDAO/docs/Projects.md

 1. **Provide weekly written updates on progress.** Post updates on work in the “Weekly Updates” channel above active projects.
 2. **Keep a record of contributions.** It is highly recommended to keep a record of the work completed, this can be done within the weekly updates and will be helpful when filling out the Final Report and Coordinape at the end of the project.
-3. **Update their task progress on DeWork.** Ensure that your task is being tracked on DeWork and the progress of the task is updated.

 ### Project Completion
 The Project Delegate and Rocketeer must make sure the following are complete: